jon-lind-sn/fluent-tools/README.md

 };
 ```

 If you're in another scope and need to call a module in Scope A it may look something like this.
+To get the path string just open the sys_module record and copy the `path` value.

 ```javascript
 const { methodA } = x_snc_scope_a.x_require(